Benchmarking Gaussian and non-Gaussian input states with a hybrid sampling platform: Introduction

 Concurrently, researchers began investigating the utility of sampling architectures for addressing tasks with real‑world relevance.
 Notably, problems such as molecular vibronic spectroscopy \cite{Huh2015} and a variety of graph‑theoretic computations were mapped onto GBS-type devices \cite{Banchi2020,Arrazola2021,Bradler2021,Deng2023Graph,Anteneh2023}, and dedicated implementations successfully solved these tasks \cite{Yu2023,Zhu2024}.
 It remained unclear, however, whether these problems could exhibit a genuine quantum computational advantage in this setting.
 Subsequent work revealed that many could, in fact, be solved efficiently using classical means \cite{Oh2021,Oh2024,Oh2024Alg,Lim2025}.
 This realization has led to two key outcomes: it has motivated investigations into alternative applications such as Monte Carlo integration \cite{Andersen2025,Andersen2025est,Anguita2025} and machine learning \cite{Nokkala2021,Hoch2025,Cimini2025,Sakurai2025}, and it has stimulated deeper exploration of integrating additional non-Gaussian resources in these system to broaden their computational capabilities.

 The non‑Gaussian element in GBS systems arises from photon‑number‑resolved (PNR) detection (or in earlier implementations, click detection).
-Extending the computational capabilities of such systems is therefore most easily achieved by supplementing this resource, either through advanced operations within the interferometer \cite{Hoch2025,Barkhofen2017,Spagnolo2023,Monbroussou2025}, or by driving the interferometer with more exotic non‑Gaussian input states, whose impact has been the subject of extensive investigation \cite{Rohde2015,Chabaud2020,Chabaud2021,Chabaud2021Sim,Chabaud2023,Crescimanna2024,Hamilton2025,Bianchi2025}.
+Extending the computational capabilities of such systems is therefore most easily achieved by supplementing this resource, either through advanced operations within the interferometer \cite{Hoch2025,Barkhofen2017,Spagnolo2023,Monbroussou2025}, or by driving the interferometer with more exotic non‑Gaussian input states, whose impact has been the subject of extensive investigation \cite{Rohde2015,Chabaud2020,Chabaud2021,Chabaud2021Sim,Chabaud2023,Crescimanna2024,Hamilton2025,Bianchi2025,Oh2025}.
 Consequently, the next generation of sampling devices will require a conceptual redesign of both their system architecture and resource allocation.

 A corresponding rethink is necessary for benchmarking the performance of these newly conceived sampling systems.
 A commonly used verification technique is to quantify the closeness of generated data to that which is expected from theory, typically implemented using a metric known as the total variation distance \cite{Aaronson2010}.
-However, this method does not serve as an ideal benchmarking tool for different sampling configurations, as it makes no direct statement about presence of quantumness in the system, particularly in the presence of system imperfections---a requirement to perform beyond classical limitations.
+However, this method requires exponentially many samples and, therefore, does not scale.
+Furthermore, the total variation distance is sensitive to experimental imperfections; errors in implementing the multi-mode interferometer will strongly affect the total variation distance.
 Progressing the field therefore requires new certification tools capable of identifying genuinely non‑classical features---or quantumness---and experimental platforms that enable fair, side‑by‑side comparison of different architectures.
+These measures should provide some degree of insensitivity to experimental imperfections and should be accessible from the generated data.